Attorney Services

 Cooperative Mediation

-Collaborative Mediation
+Collaborative Divorce

 Divorce, separation of unmarried couples, and modifications to parenting plans and child support can be costly.
 I offer several options so clients can choose the level of help they need.